logicalguess/DynamicBehavior/README.md

 It provides a compromise between a strongly typed object (an instance of a class) and an NSDictionary.
 The enumeration expresses the structure of data, and it can be used to do that in a consistent way across an application.
-For example, a model and view can use the same enumeration to epxress the dependency on receieving and the promise to provide data that is structured in a certain way.
+For example, a model and view can use the same enumeration to express the dependency on receiving and the promise to provide data that is structured in a certain way.

 ### Protocol